benjamingwynn/tetromino/DEV.md

 I chose to use a Raspberry Pi as I'm not expecting a very high load on the server, and it's very affordable compared to cloud solutions since I already own the hardware.

 However, it's worth noting that there are other solutions available.
-One could easily adapt this code to run on a serverless infrastructure, which would be far more scalable or host on a service like EC2.
+One could easily adapt this code to run on a serverless infrastructure, which would be far more scalable, or host on a service like EC2.
 This is why the entrypoint is `main.node.ts` - you could have a `main.serverless.ts` for a serverless entrypoint, or `main.deno.ts`/`main.bun.ts` to test with Deno or Bun.

 It's also generally advisable to use a framework like Express, Koa or Hapi instead of writing code against the HTTP module directly, I've decided to take a more manual approach as a learning exercise.
 If you wanted to use express for example, create a `main.express.ts` file and add the routes from `api.ts`.